Elizabeth Salamatu Forgor

 Elizabeth Salamatu Forgor is a Ghanaian diplomat and a member of the New Patriotic Party of Ghana.
-She is currently Ghana's ambassador to Namibia.
+She was Ghana's High Commissioner to Namibia between 2017 and 2025.

+Politics

+In 2003, she contested and lost the New Patriotic Party's primaries in the Bole Constituency to represent her party in the 2004 Ghanaian General Elections.

+Forgor was appointed the District Chief Executive of Bole by John kuffour during his second term as president.
+However, in November 2007, her appointment was terminated by the then president.

 Ambassadorial appointment

 In July 2017, President Nana Akuffo-Addo named Elizabeth Forgor as Ghana's ambassador to Namibia.
 She was among twenty two other distinguished Ghanaians who were named to head various diplomatic Ghanaian missions in the world.